sertchan/sertchan/README.md

 - I currently live in Ankara/Turkey.

 What about games?
 - I enjoyed playing Osu 1 year ago for 2 years.
-(I was 5 digits.)
-Also, I really enjoy playing Celeste and Terraria like most pixel design games.
+(I was 5 digits) Also, I really enjoy playing Celeste and Terraria like most pixel design games.

 Yeah, Can you talk about real life?

 - Sure, I do bodybuilding in my free time, I'm currently studying at high school and preparing for university.
 So I'm not active at this time.
 I love watching Formula 1 as you can see in my Twitter.
-(Don't forget to follow me on Twitter, I'm really active in there.)
+Also don't forget to follow me on Twitter, I'm really active in there.
 Lewis Hamilton is my favorite F1 driver.
 Yeah, It's pretty much what I do in real life.
 <br>

 ## ⚡ Technologies